composer/composer/doc/articles/authentication-for-private-packages.md

 ## bitbucket-token

-The BitBucket driver is also able to access your private repositories via the BitBucket REST APIs, using (Bitbucket Repository Access Tokens)[https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/].
+The Bitbucket driver is also able to access your private repositories via the Bitbucket REST APIs, using (Bitbucket Repository Access Tokens)[https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/].
 Please note that this token is not the same as the OAuth consumer key and secret.
 On the contrary of the OAuth consumer, this token is specific to a repository.
 That enables the possibility to restrict the access to a specific repository.